 Regardless of age, everyone wants their skin to look glowy, radiant, and plump.
-But the moisturizer that worked so well in your 20s and 30s might not meet the same needs your skin has by the time you hit your 40s and 50s.
-That’s because, with age, your skin begins to produce less oil and there is a breakdown of elastic and collagen fibers, according to Dr. Marla Diakow of Schweiger Dermatology Group.
+But the moisturizer that worked so well in your 20s and 30s might not meet the same needs your skin has by the time you hit your 50s.
+That’s because, with age, skin begins to produce less oil and there is a breakdown of elastic and collagen fibers, according to Dr. Marla Diakow of Schweiger Dermatology Group.
 “The skin becomes drier and thinner with more laxity,” she explains.
 Generally, this means a proper skin-care regimen needs to include “products that strengthen and thicken the dermis, provide moisture retention and barrier renewal, and are not too harsh or abrasive,” she says.

 Best overall moisturizer for mature skin

-According to Dr. Debra Jaliman, an assistant professor of dermatology at Mount Sinai’s Icahn School of Medicine, “Cerave Moisturizing Cream is a very basic, inexpensive product that is great for dry skin,” because it contains glycerin, ceramides, and hyaluronic acid in order to deliver excellent hydration.
+When thinking about the best moisturizer for most people, Cerave came up a number of times.
+It’s a basic, inexpensive option that contains good-for-skin ingredients like glycerin, ceramides, and hyaluronic acid — all of which help to hydrate the skin.
+It’s my personal go-to for everyday moisturizing, and though it has a rich, creamy texture, it never feels heavy or oily.
 “As we age, our hyaluronic acid levels decrease,” which can cause mature skin to become itchy or irritated, explains Dr. Noelani Gonzalez.
 “This moisturizer helps replenish hyaluronic acid” — which Dr. Joshua Zeichner, the director of cosmetic and clinical research in dermatology at Mount Sinai Hospital, calls “a hero ingredient,” especially for mature skin.
 Dr. Hadley King, a clinical instructor of dermatology at the Weill Medical College of Cornell University, adds that hyaluronic acid “can hold over 1,000 times its weight in water,” which is what makes it such an effective skin hydrator and plumper.
 In addition to being packed with key ingredients, this moisturizer is also fragrance-free, making it suitable for those with sensitive skin, and it doesn’t feel greasy, Gonzalez says.

-Best moisturizer for acne-prone mature skin
+Best moisturizer for dry mature skin

-Best drugstore moisturizer for mature skin
+Best (less expensive) moisturizer for dry mature skin

-Best moisturizer for itchy mature skin
+Best moisturizer for sensitive mature skin